Protect Maharashtra’s Youth: Memorandum to Mumbai DC Urges Ban on Drug‑Linked Festivals

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-It recommends robust licensing conditions, rigorous risk assessments, zero-tolerance enforcement, verified age controls, on-site medical support, early warning systems, and strong coordination with law enforcement.
+It calls for robust licensing conditions, rigorous event risk assessments, zero-tolerance compliance protocols, on-site medical support, early warning systems, coordination with law enforcement, and verified age controls.
+It also emphasizes organizer accountability and community consultation.

-It promotes drug-free cultural celebrations aligned with shared dharmic values such as ahimsa, mindfulness, seva, and collective responsibility.
-These values support social harmony and positive spaces for youth.
+The memorandum is presented as aligned with shared dharmic values such as ahimsa, mindfulness, seva, and collective responsibility.
+The article connects these values with cultural programming that strengthens social cohesion and offers youth positive spaces.